oasdflkjo/Particles/readme.md

 ## Installation

 Clone the repository and build using Android Studio.
+Or join beta ❤️

 ## Future Updates